HJK71/Marstek-EPEX-trading/README.md

 Create package file
 Make a new file under packages, i.e "Marstek_epex.Yaml" Paste the packagefile code into it.
+Check the remarks in the code.
+You have to adapt them to you're personal settings!
 ******************************************************************************
 Add a manual card to you're dashboard and paste the lovelace code in it.
 Make another manual card and paste the debug code in it. (only for test purposes)